TRAINING resources and RUNS

 - Sunday 28 May: Leg 1, Anglesea to Torqua. meet at 7:15am

 - Sunday 25 June: Leg 2, Torquay to Anglesea

 - Sunday 16 July: Leg 3, Anglesea to Moggs Creek

 - Sunday 13 August : Leg 4, Moggs Creek to Anglesea

 Please register your interest and remain up to date with any changes via the Surf Coast Century facebook event page here.

 *** We would love some helpers to assist us delivering these runs - please contact firstname.lastname@example.org if you are interested (we have goodies we can give you!)

 If you’re stepping into unknown territory then there is nothing like having someone / something guide you through the training required to achieve your goal.
 Basically, a training program is essential and we’re very happy to provide three training programs for the Surf Coast Century for you to use and refer to when training for the event.
-These programs are prepared for runners tackling either a 25km leg as part of a team, a runner training for the 50km solo race and for those wanting to tackle the full 100km course solo.
+These programs were prepared by former race winner David Eadie from The Running Man and are prepared for runners tackling either a 25km leg as part of a team, a runner training for the 50km solo race and for those wanting to tackle the full 100km course solo.
 These programs provide the basis of a week by week plan on what to do, how far to run and what types of sessions you need to do to achieve your objective safely and enjoyably on the day.